kansil/ProFAB/README.md

             If None, train and test data will be used to train and calculate scores. (default = 0.2)
 *    -**cv**, (default: None): cross_validation which can be determined by user.
 If left None, RepeatedKFold() function will be applied for tuning.

 However, to use this way, the user has to define some files before the assignment.
-The name of the file is given in this section in detail: [prb/import_datasets](import_dataset).
+The name of the file is given in this section in detail: [import_datasets](prb/import_dataset).
 The output of this methods are:
 ```
 Model_file: Model_machine_type_protein_type.txt
 Score_file: Score_machine_type_protein_type.csv
 ```

 The other way to use the learning algorithms is passing from using any Python IDE by importing the packages.
-The way to implement the code is given in [prb/test_file.ipynb](test_file).
+The way to implement the code is given in [test_file.ipynb](test_file).

-The parameters used in dataset importing are explained in [prb/import_datasets](import_dataset).
-Other steps are explained in [prb/process_learn_evaluate](process_learn_evaluate).
+The parameters used in dataset importing are explained in [import_datasets](prb/import_dataset).
+Other steps are explained in [process_learn_evaluate](prb/process_learn_evaluate).

 ## Compound Featurization

 For the users who want to obtain trainable data from molecules, we provides a program that converts SMILES data of compound to rdkit.BitVector.
-For a clear explanation visit [prb/compound_featuring](compound_featuring).
+For a clear explanation visit [compound_featuring](prb/compound_featuring).
 The program can be run with a line of command:
 ```
 python compound_to_ --data_name smiles.txt --save_data feature.txt --save_idx compound_indices.txt --bits 1024
 ```